mlverse/callq/README.md

 - Models should be loaded directly in the background sessions.
 - The app code should focus on app logic, not async handling.

 Initially we only supported the callr backend.
-Thanks to [@shikokuchuo](https://github.com/shikokuchuo) we also support the mirai backend too.
+Thanks to great discussions with [@shikokuchuo](https://github.com/shikokuchuo) we now also support the mirai backend too.
 Maybe `callq` wouldn’t even exist if I knew how to do it with mirai in the first place.
 See also [mirai.promises](https://github.com/shikokuchuo/mirai.promises).

 ## Installation